ameliatheamazin/suicide_detection/README.md

 ### Key Findings

-* Model was able to utilise the linguistic and grammatical patterns found within the sentiment score, TF-IDF and PoS tags to communicate different degrees of suicide ideation
+* Model was able to utilise the linguistic and grammatical patterns found within the sentiment score, TF-IDF and PoS tags to communicate different degrees of suicide ideation.
 * Choice of words used in context has a direct influence on the sentiment score and TF-IDF.
 Hence, sufficient context is crucial to provide more information for the model to learn effectively
 * System showed promising results when tested with random samples, which proves ability of the model to generalize unseen data and thus verifies the efficacy of the system in real-time environment